layardaputra/echo-swag/README.md

 Navigate to your project's root directory and run the following command to generate Swagger documentation:

+Please adapt the paths, filenames, and port numbers according to your project's structure and configuration.
 ```bash
 swag init -g ./cmd/main.go
 ```